Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

-Iceland is a country that never ceases to amaze.
-Among glaciers, geysers, and black sand beaches lies Thrihnukagigur – the only volcano in the world you can descend into by elevator to stand in the heart of a solidified magma chamber.
-If you’re looking for a unique adventure that combines science, adrenaline, and awe of nature, this is the place for you!
+Iceland is a country that never stops surprising you.
+Between glaciers, geysers and black-sand beaches lies Thrihnukagigur — the only volcano in the world where you can descend by lift into a solidified magma chamber.
+If you want an experience that combines science, adrenaline and raw nature, this is one of the most memorable volcanic attractions in Iceland.

 COPYRIGHTS: Inside the Volcano